oelison/ioBroker.mediola-gateway/README.md

 Configuration and usage of Mediola-Gateways

+## usage with e.g. mediola gateway V4

+When you have only one Mediola Gateway (https://www.mediola.com/), auto detection is the best way to get started.
+In the logs the detected IP-Address and MAC-Address is after detection visible.
+When you have more then one Mediola Gateways, it is better to give the adapter the MAC-Address.
+Then this specific Gateway will be found.
+It is also possible to use the IP-Address, when this is not changing and better known than the MAC-Address.
+After the adapter has found the Mediola Gateway, the instance become green and the objects receivedIrData, sendIrData and sendRfData are usable.
+When you have sys vars in the Mediola Gateway, they will be listed also in the object list.
+After some time, mostly the receivedIrData is changing.
+This represents the received IR date in the room, where the Mediola Gateway is located.
+Every change of the sys vars will also be shown there and could be used for automation.
+The sendIrData is tested with several learned IR codes.
+Just putting the IR code into the object to send the data.

 ### DISCLAIMER

 DISCLAIMER All product and company names or logos are Trademarks™ or Registered® Trademarks of their respective owners.
 Their use does not imply any Affiliation or endorsement by them or associated affiliates!
 This personal project is being pursued on a recreational basis and Has no business objectives. mediola is a trademark of mediola - connected living AG.